Best Brokers For Bonds

 Also important is the vehicle you can use to speculate on bond values.
 For short-term speculation, contracts for difference (CFDs) and spread betting are popular, allowing users to speculate on prices without owning the underlying bond.
 For longer-term investing, you can buy bonds directly or deal in exchange-traded funds (ETFs).

-- Interactive Investor offers a huge selection of products with over 10,000 bonds and gilts.
+- Interactive Brokers offers a huge selection of products with over 1,000,000 bonds and an easy to use search tool.

 The Fees To Trade Bonds